Skip to content

 現代武道 Modern day use and practice

-One very important thing that makes Bujinkan unique is that you don’t need to learn each and every weapon there is as a separate art.
-The Bujinkan system teach us how to use whatever object we have in our hands effectively.
+One of the most distinctive features of Bujinkan is that you do not need to study each weapon as a completely separate art.
+The system teaches how to use whatever object is at hand—improvised or purpose-built—with maximum effectiveness.

 有ると思ったら無い;無いと思ったら有る。